ajcastro/ajcastro/README.md

 Role: Senior Full-stack Developer
 Tech Stack: Laravel, PHP, MySQL, Vue.js, Quasar Framework, REST API
 Company & Date: Freelance, Mar 2020 - Dec 2021
 Project Description: This is a mobile and web application where users can register and upload their contacts.
 Anyone who registered in Avenue can find their friends and add them as a friend in the app.
 Users can create different events and send invitations to their contacts and friends in the application.
+Reference: https://myavenueapp.com

 Project Name: The SignTracker
 Role: Senior Full-stack Developer
 Tech Stack: Laravel, PHP, MySQL, Vue.js, Quasar Framework, REST API, DigitalOcean
 Company & Date: Cardan Marketing, Jan 2020 - Dec 2021
 Project Description: The SignTracker is a mobile and web application to have an easy and efficient tool to create, and carry out Traffic Accommodation Strategies (TAS) and Traffic Accommodation Plans (TAP) in Canada.
 The purpose of The SignTracker is to automate many of the manual processes that make creating, updating and following TAS records troublesome.
 With our app, the contractors and subcontractors involved in a project will be able to seamlessly create TAS records and access all the project details, procedures, conditions and drawings in real-time.
+Reference: https://thesigntracker.com

 Project Name: SEDP MI